damms005/devdb-vscode/README.md

   ![image](resources/screenshots/context-menu-contribution.png)

 ### Laravel model Code Lens
-   If working in a Laravel project, DevDb provides Code Lens for viewing Eloquent model underlying table
+   If working in a Laravel project, DevDb provides Code Lens for viewing Eloquent model underlying table.
+   *NOTE:* You need to first connect to a database in DevDb for Laravel Code Lens to be available.

   ![image](resources/screenshots/laravel-code-lens.png)